CosmWasm/wasmd/x/wasm/IBC.md

   (See [Channel Handshake Version Negotiation](https://docs.cosmos.network/master/ibc/custom.html#channel-handshake-version-negotiation))
 * Both the *Port* and the *Channel* are fully owned by one contract.
-* `x/wasm` will allow both *ORDERED* and *UNORDERED* channel and pass that mode down to the contract in `OnTryOpenChannel`, so the contract can decide if it accepts the mode.
+* `x/wasm` will allow both *ORDERED* and *UNORDERED* channel and pass that mode down to the contract in `OnChanOpenTry`, so the contract can decide if it accepts the mode.
 We will recommend the contract developers stick with *ORDERED* channels unless they can reason about async packet timing.
 * When sending a packet, the CosmWasm contract must specify the *ChannelID*